-If you’re looking for somewhere to see monkeys in Cancun then you’re in the right place.
+If you’re on the hunt for some monkey business in Cancun then you’ve come to the right place.

 Are There Monkeys in Cancun, Mexico?

-The center of Cancun is filled with tourists, hotels and businesses so most of the wildlife has moved out of this area to the outskirts.
+The center of Cancun is filled with tourists, hotels and businesses so most of the wildlife has moved out of this area to the outskirts of town.

 There are still plenty of places where you can see wild monkeys though that you can easily visit on a day trip from Cancun.